areslabs/react-native-withcss/README.md

     line-height: 50px;
 }
 ```
-Note that the components that use RN now need `import { Text, View } from 'react-native-withcss'`
+Note that the components that use RN now need `import { Text, View } from '@areslabs/react-native-withcss'`

 ## Live Reload / Hot Reload
 React Native itself provides the functionality of Live Reload / Hot Reload.